All Episodes

 They don't want it to be fixed.

-In fact, as far as most Democrats are concerned, the sooner it goes bust the better.
+In fact, as far as most Democrats are concerned, the sooner it goes bust, the better.

 Because they know people are going to demand treatment.

-And they can't wait to be the ones in people's minds who make it possible.
+They know it, and they can't wait to be the ones in people's minds who make it possible as agents of your friendly government.

 Yeah, boy, those people of insurance company X, they really mistreated you, didn't they?